-7.1 Psychological ill health is the second most prevalent cause of reduced performance and sickness absence.
+- 7.1 Psychological ill-health is the second most prevalent cause of reduced performance and sickness absence.
 SWFRS has benefitted from a long standing partnership with the Department of Liaison Psychiatry at UHW, which has provided very effective treatment for firefighters affected by the traumatic aspects of Fire & Rescue Service duties as well as other occupational and non-occupational psychological health conditions.
-Examples of conditions referred to this service include: post-traumatic stress disorder, anxiety disorders, depression, panic disorder, phobias.
-A substantial amount of sickness absence is associated with nonoccupational stressors, including family bereavement, relationship breakups, caring commitments, difficulties in achieving a healthy work-life balance and in addition during the past year anxiety relating to the Preventative measures focus on raising COVID-19 pandemic. awareness of stress and the coping strategies, ensuring that early supportive intervention is available through the Occupational Health Unit and counselling services.

-The table below provides the number of referrals in this reporting year compared to 2019/2010.
+Examples of the conditions referred include: post-traumatic stress disorder, anxiety disorders, depression, panic disorder, phobias.
+A substantial amount of sickness absence is associated with nonoccupational stressors, including family bereavement, relationship breakups, caring commitments, difficulties in achieving a healthy work-life balance and, in addition during the past year, anxiety relating to the COVID-19 pandemic.
+Preventative measures focus on raising awareness of stress and the coping strategies, ensuring that early supportive intervention is available through the Occupational Health Unit and counselling services. - 7.2 The table below provides the number of referrals in this reporting year compared to 2020/2021.